hanjingo/doc/OS/storage.md

 ![sequential_access_method](res/sequential_access_method.png)

-A file access method where data is read or written in order, one record after anotehr, starting from the beginning.
+A file access method where data is read or written in order, one record after another, starting from the beginning.
 The file pointer moves forward automatically after each operation.

 ### Direct Access Method